barryclark/jekyll-now/_posts/2019-01-10-PowerShell-Functional-Features.md

 I've been meaning to write this post for a while now, ever since my post on [Anonymous Functions](/2018/10/26/Anonymous-Functions/).
-I've been turning over in my head the similarities PowerShell has to some functional languages, perticularly F#, so I thought it was about time I wrote about it!
+I've been turning over in my head the similarities PowerShell has to some functional languages, particularly F#, so I thought it was about time I wrote about it!

 I'll restrict my comments here to languages I know pretty well myself, so that really only leaves me with C#, F#, and PowerShell at the time of writing.